A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Use Docker secrets or mounted secret files instead of environment variables for passing sensitive configuration data
+• Pass secrets to containers using Docker secrets or mounted files instead of -e environment variables when running unpatched versions

 bash